raspberrypi/documentation/faqs/README.md

 ### What size of SD card can it support?

-Although the minimum size of card depends on which OS you are installing (can be as low as 4GB for a minimal system, but we recommend 8GB for Raspbian), we have tried cards up to 128GB, and most cards seem to work OK.
+While the recommended minimum of 8GB should be enough for most people, we have tried cards up to 128GB, and most cards seem to work OK.
 You can also attach a USB stick or USB hard drive to provide extra storage.

 ### Can I boot a Pi from a USB-attached hard drive instead of the SD card?